OKaluza/fractured/docs/docs.rst

 - *type* can be one of bool, int, uint, real, float, complex or rgba.
 - *variable_name* a standard variable name (containing only the characters a-z, A-Z, 0-9 and underscore _, must not start with a number)
-- *default* initial value of variable, complex numbers can be specificed simply using parentheses, eg: (0.3,0.3)
+- *default* initial value of variable, complex numbers can be specified simply using parentheses, eg: (0.3,0.3)

 Formula code sections
 ---------------------